theju/kabootar/README.rst

    $ node server.js

-Open the HTML page with the code snippets pasted above and check the data getting loaded into the riak-database under the "analytics" bucket.
+Open the HTML page with the code snippets pasted above and check the dashboard accessible under ``/dashboard/`` to verify the data being loaded.

 To Do
 ------